 Greyhounds also suffer from stress and anxiety, especially in new environments or when left alone.

 Although this anxiety can be controlled by keeping their minds occupied and giving them reassuring company, sleeping can be a way for them to relieve stress.

 Crate training is also a great way to control separation anxiety in greyhounds as they don’t feel the need to protect the whole house while you’re gone – they focus on their small area.

 However, it can be difficult for them to roach while in a crate due to the size of the area.
-If your greyhound is in a crate a lot, they’re less likely to roach as they’ve learned that it’s not their natural sleeping position.
+If your greyhound is in a crate a lot, they’re less likely to roach as they’ve learned that it’s not its natural sleeping position.

 Do Other Breeds Of Dog Roach?

 Roaching isn’t limited just to greyhounds, but not all dogs roach.